Burgh Island Hotel, Bigbury-on-Sea, Kingsbridge TQ7 4BG, Devon UK

 If you want the full Burgh Island experience you must attend the formal Black-tie dinner in the Grand Ballroom.
 A five-course meal with music and dancing is simply amazing.
 We are sure the food was first class, but it was outshone by the whole Grand Ballroom experience.
 You simply cannot overdress for the Grand Ballroom dinner.
 However, they do enforce the Black-tie dress code and if you aren’t suitably attired you will be directed to the Nettle fold restaurant.

-Enjoy the day strolling around the island, the local beaches or perhaps play a game of tennis.
+Enjoy the day strolling around the island, the local beaches or perhaps playing a game of tennis.
 Stop by the Pilchard Inn and have a crab baguette for lunch washed down by a local pint.
 Perhaps take a dip in the Mermaid Pool, a natural seawater bathing pool, secured in WWII by a sluice gate and surrounded by rocks for complete privacy.

 Enjoy afternoon tea in The Palm Court Lounge before retiring to your room and dressing in Black-tie for dinner.
 Relax in the Cocktail Club with pre-dinner drinks made by Gary the barman, a true character and a local attraction in his own right.
 Dine-in Grand Ballroom, listen to the live band and dance the night away.
 Finally, drift back to the Cocktail Club for a nightcap before retiring to your room to relax in 1930s luxury.